 - Submission tips & advice:

 - Historically, the SDC judges have prioritized these aspects of a submission:

 - Has the team has tested their product with an end user, or have they received end-user feedback

 - Pre-recorded presentation:

 - You should have received correspondence from RESNA’s office regarding how to pre-record your presentation.
-On the day of the live final judging, these pre-recorded presentations will be played for the judges and the audience one at a time.
-Then after each team presentation, the judges and audience will ask the teams questions in a live format.
-For logistics information regarding either the pre-recorded portion or the live judging (zoom link, format of video, etc), please reach out to RESNA office at firstname.lastname@example.org
+On the day of the live final judging, these pre-recorded presentations will be played for the judges one at a time.
+Then after each team presentation, the judges will ask the teams questions in a live format.
+For logistics information, please reach out to RESNA office at firstname.lastname@example.org.

 - Live judging helpful tips & advice: